Variance-Aware Sparse Linear Bandits: Omitted Proof in (Analysis of VOFUL2 )

-So we only need to bound the regret for Phase A, namely $\mathcal R_T^a$.
+So we only need to bound the regret for the ``commit'' phase, namely $\mathcal R_T^a$.
 As mentioned in the main text, we will consider the regret contributed from inside and outside $S$ seprately.
 Formally, we will write $\mathcal R_T^a$ as